Fruit flies vs. gnats: What’s the difference?

 fruit-fly-photo

-Why fruit flies and gnats swarm
+Why are they swarming?
+The truth about fruit flies and gnats

-Gnats swarm together to reproduce.
-You may see a cluster of male gnats in a sunlit area when you’re on an evening stroll or hovering over a ripple in a stream or a fencepost.
-Swarm "markers" include objects that contrast with their surrounding landscape, which make it easier for the females to see their male counterparts.
-Fruit flies, on the other hand, swarm to eat.
-In their attraction to sweet, rotting fruits, fruit flies gather to feast.
-You may see a swarm of fruit flies hovering over brown-spotted bananas, sink drain, garbage disposal, mop bucket, or even a damp sponge.
+Gnats swarm to reproduce.
+You may see a cluster of male gnats in a sunlit area when you’re on an evening stroll or notice them hovering over a ripple in a stream or a fencepost.
+Swarm "markers" include objects that contrast with their surrounding landscape, which makes it easier for the females to see their male counterparts.

-minimal-risk-pest-controlI would also purchase Dr. Killigan’s Six Feet Under, a fruit fly spray that is safe to use in your kitchen.
-Wipe out the bottom of your fruit bowls with this kill-on-contact spray.
-Use this non-toxic spray to clean the inside of your garbage can.
+I would also purchase Dr. Killigan’s Six Feet Under, a fruit fly spray that is safe to use in your kitchen.
+Wipe out the bottom of your fruit bowls with this plant-powered kill-on-contact spray.
+Use to clean the inside of your garbage can.
 Spray, rest, repeat.
-Let Dr. Killigan do the dirty work.
+Let Dr. Killigan's do the dirty work.

 If you find that the gnats haphazardly make their way indoors (remember that they’re not great fliers), here’s a simple DIY gnats trap to get rid of them: